bellyillish/useful-idiots/README.md

 Like "Wait Here" but without the constant staring.
 This makes them more useful as lookouts and less creepy.
 They perform idle activities as boredom sets in.
 Eventually you may catch them smoking, drinking, or sitting on the job.

 ### Find Cover
 Idiots will look for nearby cover (relative to you) to wait behind.
-If there's no suitable cover they will behave the same as [Wait](#wait).
+If there's no suitable cover they will behave the same as [wait](#wait).

 ### Relax
 Idiots will look for a nearby campfire with room to sit.
 If none are nearby they will find a random location, usually indoors or with their backs to something.
 When relaxing they may smoke, drink, eat, use their PDA, and eventually nap.